 Equally at home on the concert stage, Brigell recently appeared as a guest soloist with Bach Collegium Fort Wayne, presented a virtual solo recital with Musicians Club of Women, and was scheduled to sing in several art song concerts as part of the inaugural Salt Creek Song Festival.
 Previously, Brigell has appeared as an oratorio soloist with Palm Beach Symphony, Emerson Unitarian Universalist Church, Houston Lutheran Chorale, and Boston University Concert Choir.

 In 2017, Brigell's career was jumpstarted when she was awarded the grand prize in the Kristin Lewis Foundation Vocal Scholarship Competition, which included a short residency in Vienna to study with coaches and stage directors at the Wiener Staatsoper.
 Further accolades include first place in the Southern Illinois Young Artist Association Vocal Competition (2022), the Farwell Award in the Musicians Club of Women Vocal Competition (2021), second place in the Mobile Opera Madame Rose Competition (2019), and the prestigious Ellalou Dimmock Award during her studies at Boston University.

-Naomi Brigell is currently based in Chicago, where she studies with Julia Faulkner.
+Naomi Brigell is currently based in Chicago with her partner, literary translator Kevin Gerry Dunn, and their three-legged cat, Champion.
 She holds a Bachelor of Music degree from Boston University and a Master of Music degree from University of Houston, both summa cum laude.